Surprising Primary Wins for Pro-Life Women

 In past years, the collision between short-term political tactics and conservative principles has brought down top pro-life leaders like Sen. Rick Santorum of Pennsylvania.
 He lost his 2006 Senate race in part because pro-lifers — angry about his previous endorsement of Sen. Arlen Specter — refused to work for his re-election.

-That same anger was on display this week, as conservative commentators took pot shots at the GOP leadership.
+That same anger was on display last month as conservative commentators took pot shots at the GOP leadership.

 “Those who believe the [William F.] Buckley rule, that conservatives should vote for the ‘rightward-most viable candidate,’ know that the party establishment rarely followed it.
 If it had, it might have been taken seriously when addressing O’Donnell’s shortcomings,” charged J.P.
 Freire in the Washington Examiner.